How I Learned to Stop Worrying and Love Retraining: Preliminaries and Methodology

 \section{Preliminaries and Methodology}

-While the sparsification of Neural Networks includes a wide variety of approaches, we will focus on \emph{Model Pruning}, i.e., the removal of redundant structures in a Neural Network.
-More specifically, our results will be restricted to \emph{unstructured} pruning, that is the removal of individual weights, as opposed to its \emph{structured} counterpart, where entire groups of elements, such as neurons or convolutional filters, are removed.
-We will also focus on approaches that start with a dense network and then either prune the network \emph{during} training or \emph{after} training as already discussed in the introduction.
-Following \citet{Bartoldson2020}, we will also refer to methods of the former category as \textit{pruning-stable}, since the final pruning should result in a negligible decrease in performance, where methods of the latter category are referred to as \emph{unstable}.
+While the sparsification of Neural Networks includes a wide variety of approaches, we will focus on the analysis of \emph{Model Pruning}, i.e., the removal of redundant structures in a Neural Network.
+We focus on performing \emph{unstructured} pruning, that is the removal of individual weights, further also providing experiments for its \emph{structured} counterpart, where entire groups of elements, such as convolutional filters, are removed.
+We will also focus on approaches that follow the \emph{dense-to-sparse} paradigm, i.e., that start with a dense network and then either sparsify the network \emph{during} training or \emph{after} training, as opposed to methods that \emph{prune before training} \citep[e.g.][]{Lee2018} or \emph{dynamic sparse training} methods \citep[e.g.][]{Evci2019} where the networks are sparse throughout the entire training process.
 For a full and detailed survey of pruning algorithms we refer the reader to \citet{Hoefler2021}.

-Pruning unstable methods are exemplified by \textsc{Iterative Magnitude Pruning} (IMP)~\citep{Han2015}.
-In its original form, it first employs standard network training, adding a common $\ell_2$-regularization term on the objective, and then removes all weights from the network whose absolute values are below a certain threshold.
+Pruning-unstable methods are exemplified by \textsc{Iterative Magnitude Pruning} (IMP)~\citep{Han2015}.
+In its original form, it first employs standard network training, adding a common $\ell_2$-regularization term on the objective, and then removes all weights from the network with magnitude below a certain threshold.
 The network at this point commonly loses some or even all of its learned predictive power, so it is then retrained for a fixed number of epochs.
-This prune-retrain cycle is usually repeated a number of times; the threshold at every pruning step is determined as the appropriate percentile such that, at the end of given number of iterations, a desired target sparsity is met.
-While many details of this procedure are not specified or elaborated on in the original paper, \citet{Renda2020} suggested the following complete approach: train a network for $T$ epochs and then iteratively prune 20\% percent of the remaining weights and retrain for $T_{rt} = T$ epochs until the desired sparsity is reached.
+This prune-retrain cycle is usually repeated a number of times; the threshold at every pruning step is determined as the appropriate percentile such that, at the end of a given number of iterations, a desired target sparsity is met. \citet{Renda2020} suggested the following complete approach: train a network for $T$ epochs and then iteratively prune 20\% percent of the remaining weights and retrain for $T_{rt} = T$ epochs until the desired sparsity is reached.
 For a goal sparsity of 98\% and $T = 200$ original training epochs, the algorithm would therefore require $18$ prune-retrain-cycles for a massive 3800 total retrain epochs.